manyathaar/java-maven-quickstart-actions/docs/README.md

-# calculator-api
+# Java Maven Service Quickstart

-Coding exercise:
+Java Maven Service Quickstart:

-Using Java, implement a simple calculator web service that caches the results of its computations, with endpoints in a format similar to the following:
+This quickstart boilerplate repository has a simple calculator web service implemented that caches the results of its computations, with endpoints in a format similar to the following:

 /add/{a}/{b}/{c}
 /subtract/{a}/{b}/{c}